Trading vs investing: what’s the difference?

 Initial capital required for investing

-When you invest, you’ll be required to put down the entire value of the asset to open a position.
-So, if you want to buy five shares that are currently worth £100 each, you’ll have to pay £500 upfront.
+Investors will be required to put down the entire value of the asset to open a position.
+So, if an investor wants to buy five shares that are currently worth £100 each, he would have to pay £500 upfront.

 Returns from investment